-We know it is not proper grammar to say the Perfect Starter Piano is MORE PERFECT, but we are so excited about the new Kawai Concert Artist Series CA-48.
-With all the standard features of its predecessor, the CA-48 introduces a REAL WOOD KEYBOARD in an unbelievably affordable price point.
-Additions also include two additional front-facing speakers and Bluetooth MIDI, for connecting the CA-48 to your favorite tablet or computer.
+We know it is not proper grammar to say the Perfect Starter Piano is MORE PERFECT, but we are so excited about the newest and most affordable Kawai Concert Artist Series piano, which offers a SOLID WOOD KEYBOARD in an unbelievably affordable price point.
+Featuring a new sound system designed in conjunction with the audio wizards at Onkyo and Bluetooth MIDI for connecting to your favorite tablet or computer.
 Beginners never had it so good!

 Of all the makers of digital keyboard instruments, Kawai is the only company that only makes pianos.
 This singular focus has made them a leader in the industry and one of the most award winning digital piano lines in the world.
 Kawai concentrates on the fundamentals of touch and tone, consistently delivering better value and performance in every price range.